Debate

 Overview

 The goal of this assignment is for you to build knowledge about research in VIS.
-This assignment is required for those enrolled in CS 541 and optional (for extra credit) for those enrolled in CS 441.
+This assignment is required for those enrolled in CS 541.

 In two teams of 2-3 people, you will be debating opposing viewpoints on a given topic.
 Importantly, your argument should be supported by research!